Chart Color Schemes

 Health performance in Swan View is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Swan View faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
-Its private health cover rate is approximately 52% of its total population (~4,600 people), compared to 56.3% across Greater Perth.
+Its private health cover rate is approximately 52%, compared to the average SA2 area's 57.4%.

 Frequently Asked Questions - Health